dscout/fragmenter/README.md

 ## Requirements

-Fragmenter is tested on Ruby 2.0, but any ruby implementation with 1.9 syntax should be supported.
+Fragmenter is tested on Ruby 1.9.3, 2.0, and 2.1.
+However, any ruby implementation with 1.9 syntax will be supported.

 Redis 2.0 or greater is required and version 2.6 is recommended.